jackilynt/recipme/README.md

 Features:

+-   A homepage that showcases existing blog posts.5yhyhxftx.nnjdjjn    b snj bn h
--   A homepage that showcases existing blog posts.
+-   A homepage that showcases existing blog posts.5yhyhxftx.nnjdjjn    b snj bn h
 -   A navigation bar serving express routes.
 -   A dashboard to create, read, update and delete blog posts for the admin.
 -   Individual pages for users to create accounts, login and logout using the site using authentication.